domRiddle/ASF/FAQ.md

 The issue on the ASF side is actually very hard to workaround, as ASF simply resumes farming once Steam network informs it that account is free to be used again.
 This is what is happening normally when you close the game, but with broken packages this can happen immediately, even if your game is still running.

-The only proper solution to this problem is manually pausing your bot with `!pause` before you start playing, and resuming it with `!resume` once you're done.
+The only proper solution to this problem is manually pausing your bot with `pause` before you start playing, and resuming it with `resume` once you're done.

 ***